 She makes instruments inspired by the old Cremonese tradition, and she cares a lot about the tonal qualities, the style, and the craft of her instruments in every detail, searching for a unique, powerful sound with a warm and rich tone.
 She uses oil varnish based on ancient recipes to create depth and a warm tone.
 She chooses only the finest and well-seasoned tonewoods, Val di Fiemme’s spruce, and Balcan’s maple, characterized by excellent acoustic quality.

 Since 2017 she has been a member of the Cultural District of Violin in Cremona, a network that keeps the search for high-level violinmaking alive, defending its traditional know-how.
-Thanks to District, she can participate continuously in varnish workshops, physics of acoustics, and many others.
-Also, she had the opportunity to have in her hands and listen to violins from the “Museo del Violino,” including masterpieces of Amati, Stradivari, and Guarneri.
+Thanks to the District, she can participate continuously in varnish workshops, physics of acoustics, and many others.
+Also, she has had the opportunity to have in her hands and listen to violins from the “Museo del Violino,” including masterpieces of Amati, Stradivari, and Guarneri.

-Anna has always loved violins and started playing them by the age of 8 and has never stopped loving them and reaching for more until she decided that making violins would fulfill her heart too.
+Anna has always loved violins and started playing them at the age of 8 and has never stopped loving them and reaching for more until she decided that making violins would fulfill her heart too.
 She was born in South Korea, and to experience the world, in 2008 she began journeying across the United States.
 In 2011, she attended the world-renowned Antonio Stradivari School of Violin Making in Cremona and studied under Pier Luigi Aromatico Fantoni’s guidance.
 Upon graduating in 2015, she participated in several violin-making competitions and has garnered many achievements and awards.

 See Anna Arietti’s Violin